velmurugan-balasubramanian/framework-doc/src/vue/README.md

 The FDK comes built-in with Webpack 5 and a Webpack configuration file to mount during the compilation and the build phases, whenever the FDK detects the project is developed with Vue, the project is compiled using Webpack with default Webpack configuration.

-Though the FDK has a default Webpack configuration for Vue, It is possible to provide your own configuration, the guidelines to define your own Webpack configurations are addressed in the latter part of this documentation.
+Though the FDK has a default Webpack configuration for Vue, It is possible to provide custom configurations, the guidelines to define [custom Webpack configurations](/vue/#custom-webpack-config) are addressed in the latter part of this documentation.

 ### Create your first Vue app